Nobuteru Taniguchi

-Nobuteru Taniguchi (谷口 信輝, Taniguchi Nobuteru) is a Japanese racing driver and drifting driver who currently competes in the Super GT racing series.
+Nobuteru 'NOB' Taniguchi (谷口 信輝, Taniguchi Nobuteru) is a Japanese racing driver and drifting driver who currently competes in the Super GT racing series.
 Taniguchi is commonly nicknamed "NOB" (first three letters from his name, meaning "No One Better") or "The Pimp" as a reference to his S15 Silvia which he is best known for.

-Taniguchi is a three-time Super GT GT300 class champion, eight-time Super Taikyu class champion, and D1 Grand Prix champion.
+Taniguchi is a three-time Super GT GT300 class champion, eight-time Super Taikyu class champion, and The first D1 Grand Prix and professional drifting champion.

 Career

 Taniguchi began his motorsport career when he was racing minibikes and won a Honda sponsored All Japan Mini Bike race, which took place at its Suzuka Circuit.
+However Taniguchi stop competing after the shop that own the bike he raced sold the bike.

-Taniguchi would progress into four wheels and became interested in drifting when he acquired a Toyota AE86.
+Taniguchi would progress into four wheels and became interested in drifting.
+With advice from his cousin, he acquired a Toyota AE86 while Taniguchi himself originally wanted Mazda RX-7.
 He moved to Tokyo in 1998 with the aim of becoming a motor journalist.
 He also worked at Takahiro Ueno's car bodykit company, Car Make T&E to supplement his racing career whilst competing in various one make series racing with the Toyota Celica and Vitz and participating in drift events.
 In 1999, he came into the attention of HKS when he won a Suzuka Clubman Race in a Honda Civic sponsored by Bride.
 HKS signed him up as a test driver and as a sponsor, as well as sponsoring his S15 Silvia for drift events.

 Drifting

 Taniguchi started out in street racing with his AE86 when he was with his team 'After-Fire' and competed in the various drift competitions like Video Option's Ikaten, Battle Magazine's BM-Cup, and CarBoy's DoriCon GP.

+After competing in Ikaten, Taniguchi was recognised for his driving skill and was invited again to do demo run at subsequent Ikaten event as well as Video Option segment and eventually became a judge for Ikaten which he still did now when Option revived it.